Dr Liang Lu

 Liang is a Research Associate at the Centre for Competition Policy (CCP), UEA.
-She holds a Ph.D. from the School of Economics at UEA - thesis title "Essays on Strategic Firms, Vertical Contracts and Horizontal Agreements".
+She holds an SSF funded Ph.D. from the School of Economics at UEA - thesis title "Essays on Strategic Firms, Vertical Contracts and Horizontal Agreements".
 Prior to her Ph.D., she obtained an MSc in Economics from the University of Warwick and a BSc in Business Economics from UEA.

-Her main research interest is to apply theories in Industrial Organisation to analyse the economic impacts of firms' strategic conducts and interfirm contracts on market performance.
+Her main research interest is to apply theories in Industrial Organisation to analyse the economic impacts of firms' strategic conducts and interfirm contracts on market performance, with current research focus being vertical contracts.
 Her broader areas of interest include topics in Competition Policy and Experimental and Behavioural Economics.

 For more information about Liang and her research please visit https://sites.google.com/site/lianglupublic/.